Ezra Dean: Early life

-He resigned the military to study law and was admitted to the bar in Plattsburgh, New York, in 1823.

-He settled in Wooster, Ohio in 1824 and commenced the practice of law.
+He resigned the military to study law with an attorney in Vermont.
+He was admitted to the bar in Plattsburgh, New York, in 1823.
+He settled in Wooster, Ohio, in 1824 and commenced the practice of law.

-He served as postmaster of Wooster from 1828 to 1832, and as president judge of the court of common pleas from 1834 to 1841.
+He was appointed postmaster of Wooster in 1828 by President Andrew Jackson.
+He served until 1832.
+He was elected judge of the court of common pleas; serving from 1834 to 1841.

-U.S. House

 Dean was elected as a Democrat to the Twenty-seventh and Twenty-eighth Congresses (March 4, 1841 – March 4, 1845).
-He served as chairman of the Committee on the Militia (Twenty-eighth Congress).
-He was not a candidate for renomination in 1844.
+He served as chairman of the committee on the militia (Twenty-eighth Congress).
+He was not a candidate for re-nomination in 1844.
+After serving, he resumed the practice of law in Wooster.
+He partnered with John McSweeney.

-Retirement and death

-He resumed the practice of law in Wooster.
+Personal life

+Dean had a son E. V. Dean.

-He moved to Ironton, Ohio, in 1867, and died there January 25, 1872.
+He moved to Ironton, Ohio, in 1867.
+He died in Ironton on January 25, 1872.
 He was interred in Woodland Cemetery.